Assessment issues

 • Enable your lecturers and course managers to monitor your progress and the quality of the course in general.

-An outline of each unit's assessment(s) will be provided by your lecturers at the start of the teaching course.
+Your lecturers will provide an outline of each unit's assessment(s) at the start of the teaching course.

 Students must complete a range of coursework as part of their course; essays, reports, team-work, presentations and case studies are all types of coursework.
 We usually call written coursework and practical exercises that are to be formally assessed ‘assignments’.
-Assignments are normally launched during lecture periods.
+Assignments are normally launched during teaching.

 Once you submit your assignment, you should receive a receipt on which the exact time of your submission is logged.
 This provides you with proof that you handed in your work and may prove valuable in the rare cases when assignments are misplaced.
 The burden of proof of submission of a particular assignment will lie with you.
 There are some courses where you will be permitted to send your assignment by post or email.
 You must follow carefully the instructions provided by the Tutor approving this, and must keep a copy of the assignment.